ethanwicker/ethanwicker.github.io/_posts/2021-02-10-quadratic-discriminant-analysis-001.md

 weighted avg       0.67      0.65      0.59       714
 ```

-Finally, let's compare our two models by plotting their ROC curves and determining comparing the area under the curve for each.
+Finally, let's compare our two models by plotting their ROC curves and comparing the area under the curve for each.

 ```python
 import matplotlib.pyplot as plt